Why I hate being a tourist

 – sitting on the living room floor around an open fire during the naming puja (religious ritual) for Ajay’s nephew,

 – going shopping for diyas (lights) and flowers during the pre-Diwali madness in Delhi with Ajay’s Mother,

 – trying to wrap my head around teacher Swami Brahmdev’s answers during satsang (question and answer period – literally translated from the Sanskrit as a search for truth) under the mango trees at Aurovalley Ashram,

 – watching the effect love and play has on the Tibetan refugee children in the Art Refuge program in Dharamsala: they become children again.

-For me, “authentic” travel is about engagement.
+For me, “authentic” travel is about slowing down and engaging.
 The more deeply involved I am, the more “authentic” it is.

 But my experience of travel in India is rooted in my involvement with an Indian family, and has given me perhaps a different lens through which to view India.
 When I first landed in India in December 2005, Ajay picked me up at the airport and I stayed at his family home.
 (I had met him through a mutual friend about 13 years earlier, in 1992, when he visited Toronto.)
 We fell in love about three days later, and I was lucky to be warmly welcomed into his family.

 So I live with my Ajay’s Indian family when I am in Delhi and try to blend in as much as I can – I am essentially Indian in Delhi.
 I live in non-touristy south Delhi, wear Indian clothes, rarely see or speak to non-Indians and move around the city as a local, not as a tourist.
 But of course I am not Indian so there is bound to be moments of friction as I assert my individuality or need for privacy.
 (Luckily his family is very tolerant.)